Briankim254/Unity-Giving/README.md

-# Next.js & NextUI Template
+# Unity Giging

-This is a template for creating applications using Next.js 13 (app directory) and NextUI (v2).
+This is a project to help the needy create a campaign for the general public to donate to them.
+This project is created for the good of the people and is not for profit.

 ## Technologies Used